 Partner Admins: usually members of a partner organization's staff, these users have advanced privileges over the petitions and events associated with their partnership.
 Learn more about partner admin permissions.

-Partner Manage Page: the admin page that partner admins have access to.
-From this page they can see a list of the events/calendars/petitions that are included in their partnership.
-For org admins, this view is accessible by going to the partnership's admin page and clicking Manage.
+Partner's Management Tools: the special tools that partner admins have access to.
+With these tools, they can see a list of the events/calendars/petitions that are included in their partnership.
+They can also contact the people who have been added to their mailing list, and potentially export users from the platform.
+For org admins, this view is accessible by going to the partnership's hub page .
 Learn more about the partner manage page.

 Partnership: a feature that allows an organization to work with another organization to run campaigns/host events.
 Partnerships are created by org admins.
 Learn more about partnerships.